-Kaiser Permanente Panorama City Medical Center will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
+Kaiser Permanente Panorama City & Antelope Valley Medical Center will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
 In addition, Community Health grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

 This year, Kaiser Permanente Panorama City & Antelope Valley Medical Centers will provide 12-month grants which range from $15,000 to $25,000.
 This grant period is from December 1, 2021 to November 30, 2022.

 The considerations listed below will guide the selection of grant awards.
 Although this is a “By Invitation Only” process it will remain highly competitive.
 An invitation to apply does not automatically result in final approval for funding at any amount.

 Funding at the higher levels will be based on the strongest grant proposals with clear and measurable objectives with the most impact to the identified populations living in the most underserved communities.

 Due to the competitive nature of the grant cycle, applying and meeting these considerations can be useful in submitting a competitive proposal.
 Please note that invitation to apply does not guarantee funding.

 - Project aligns closely with funding priorities and serves our service area.